llenaa/lena/exercises/questions.day2.md

 - How does progenetix visualise CNA profiles?

   The visualization can be customized via visulization options.
-For example, one could watch put for selected chromosomal regions or group the data by subset and studies.
-Alternatively, users can also upload their own data for single or multiple sam- ples to visualize genome-wide CNA.
+For example, one could watch out for selected chromosomal regions or group the data by studies and subset.
+As an alternative, users can upload their own data for single or even multiple samples to visualize genome-wide CNA.

 - What do you think should be improved in progenetix?